-Tagging indicates that a hat meets the accepted standards.
-No check of the fit and condition of the hat is implied.
-It is considered to be the responsibility of the Member's parent(s)/guardian(s) to ensure that their child's hat complies with the required standards and is tagged before they go to any Pony Club event.
-They are also responsible for ensuring that the manufacturer's guidelines with regard to fit and replacement are followed.
+Tagging is an external verification of the internal label and indicates that a hat meets the accepted standards.
+The tag does NOT imply any check of the fit and condition of the hat has been undertaken.
+It is considered to be the responsibility of the Member's parent(s)/guardian(s) to ensure that their hat complies with the required standards and is tagged before they go to any Pony Club event.
+Also, they are responsible for ensuring that the manufacturer's guidelines with regard to fit and replacement are followed.